ledpup/ClimateExplorer/blog/_posts/2024-06-02-the-rest-of-the-world.markdown

 [NCEI](https://www.ncei.noaa.gov/)/[NOAA](https://www.noaa.gov/) have a few products that looked suitable.
 They are:

 1. [Global Hourly - Integrated Surface Database (ISD)](https://www.ncei.noaa.gov/products/land-based-station/integrated-surface-database) - this seemed ideal at first because it has hourly data as well as a daily summary of temperature with many other data types.
-We could pre-process daily into daily records and then build in functionality to support other types of data (e.g., windspeed).
+We could pre-process hourly records into daily records and then build in functionality to support other types of data (e.g., windspeed).
 1. [Global Historical Climatology Network daily (GHCNd)](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily)
 2. [Global Historical Climatology Network monthly (GHCNm)](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-monthly)

-We assessed each product with the criteria above.
+We assessed each product with the criteria specified above, at the start of this article.

 ## Criterion 1 - adjusted and raw datasets

 We started by looking at [ISD](https://www.ncei.noaa.gov/products/land-based-station/integrated-surface-database).
-The ISD doesn't have an adjusted dataset; but maybe that was okay if the other criteria were met.
+The ISD doesn't have an adjusted dataset.
+Maybe that was okay if the other criteria were met.
 The nice thing about ISD is that it records, as meta-data, when the station started operating and when it shutdown (if it has).
 The downside, however, is that it wasn't until we started downloading all of the climate data (many gigabytes) that we saw how much of it was missing for some stations.
 It's a challenge to describe a station as "good" when, although it's been running for one hundred years, it's missing decades of data during that time.
 Frustrated, we put on hold integrating ISD into ClimateExplorer and further explored what datasets were available.

 GHCNd was looked at next.
-It is also solely an unadjusted dataset.
+GHCNd is also solely an unadjusted dataset.
 From the [Methods](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily#tab-298):

 > Unlike GHCNm, GHCNd does not contain adjustments for biases resulting from historical changes in instrumentation and observing practices.
 It should be noted that historically (and in general), the deployed stations providing daily summaries for the dataset were not designed to meet all of the desired standards for climate monitoring.
 Rather, the deployment of the stations was to meet the demands of agriculture, hydrology, weather forecasting, aviation, etc. Because GHCNd has not been homogenized to account for artifacts associated with the various eras in reporting practice at any particular station (i.e., for changes in systematic bias), users should consider whether or not the potential for changes in systematic bias might be important to their application.
 In addition, GHCNd and GHCNm are not internally consistent (i.e., GHCNm is not necessarily derived from the data in GHCNd) until the release of GHCNm version 4.